spotinst/help/src/docs/ocean-spark/product-tour/view-application-details.md

 The second tab provides a report of the memory usage of your spark executors over the application's job and stages timeline.
-On the left hand side, you can see the peak memory usage for each executor, broken down by category (JVM, Python, Other).
+On the left hand side, you can see the peak memory usage over the total available physical memory for each executor, broken down by category (JVM, Python, Other).
 This graph should help you tune your container memory sizes - so that memory usage stays in the 70-90% range.
 Clicking the executor list shows detailed memory usage for that executor in the bottom graph.

+> **Note:** The memory usage reported here is different from the memory reported by the Spark UI.
+>
+> The graphs in this tab reports the Resident Set Size (RSS) memory used by Spark and its child processes.
+> RSS (Resident Set Size) refers to the amount of physical memory (RAM) that a process is currently using.
+This
+> memory is what a process needs to quickly perform its operations without having to swap data in and out of
+> disk storage, which is much slower.
+>
+> In the context of Apache Spark, the processTreeRSS metric is broken down into three categories: Java, Python,
+> and Other (like R).
+This is because Spark applications can run tasks using different programming languages,
+> and each of these languages manages memory in its own way.
+>
+> RSS is a measure of all the memory used by a process, while on-heap and off-heap memory are specific types of
+> memory used within that process.
+RSS also includes other memory types like the program's code, stack
+> memory, mapped memory, shared libraries...

 <img src="/ocean-spark/_media/view-app-details-05.png" />